- CII Policies

 "Proxy access" is shorthand for the ability of a long-term shareowner (or a group of long-term shareowners) to place a limited number of alternative board candidates on the company's proxy card (ballot) for the company's annual shareowner meeting.
 Proxy access also allows the nominating shareowner to provide a brief description of each alternative candidate in the proxy card's accompanying document, known as the proxy statement.

 Proxy access generally is available only to shareowners who have collectively held at least 3 percent of outstanding shraes for at least three years.
 Even if proxy access is rarely invoked, its availabilty makes boards more vigilant in their oversight of management and more responsive to the interests of the company's owners.
-According to Camberview, as of September 2017 at least 440 companies have proxy access in place, including 60% of the S&P 500 and 80% of the S&P 100.
+According to Sidley Austin, as of the end of 2018 at least 580 companies have proxy access in place, including 71% of the S&P 500 and 48% of the Russell 1000.

 Proxy access should not be confused with a proxy contest, whereby a dissident shareowner circulates an alternative proxy card with a rival slate of board candidates.
 Proxy access involves only one proxy card, reducing the confusion and expenses associated with dueling cards.
 Another key difference is that proxy access has a substantial long-term ownership requirement, whereas any shareowner can launch a proxy contest.
 Also of critical divergence, proxy access accomodates only minor board tunrover (typically no more than two directors or 20 percent of the board, whichever greater); a proxy contest gives the nominating shareholder the option of pursuing a change-in-control.
 (Click to enlarge the image below.)